Broadband installation and activation: How long does it take?

 BT broadband installation

+BT isn’t known for fast broadband installation when a new phone line is required, which can take up to 15 working days to arrange.
+A new line normally costs about £140.
 If a landline is already installed at your property, your service could be up and running within a couple of days, and you probably won’t have to pay any connection or reconnection charges.
+Full Fibre requires an engineer if you don't already have a Full Fibre line, but there is often no fee for this.

 BT will confirm how long installation will take when you place an order, agree a date for your services to be installed, and tell you whether or not an engineer needs to come to your home.
+If you’re switching to BT from another provider it will normally take up to two weeks for the switch to take place.

-Installation for BT’s Fibre broadband (previously known as BT Infinity) is usually free.
+Installation for BT’s Standard Fibre broadband (previously known as BT Infinity) is usually free.
 It will be sent via Royal Mail and should arrive between 7am and 6pm the day before your activation date.
 You can easily connect the hub yourself.

 TalkTalk broadband installation